Diseases & Conditions

 If your implant is still firmly fixed into your femur bone, your doctor may recommend internal fixation to treat the fracture.

 In some cases, a bone graft is also used to help the broken bone heal.
 Bone grafting involves transplanting bone tissue to support areas of weakened bone.
-Allograft bone (bone from a deceased donor that has been sterilized and stored) is most often used in treatment for periprosthetic hip fractures.
+Allograft bone (bone from a deceased donor that has been sterilized and stored) is most often used in treatment of periprosthetic hip fractures.

 In some cases of periprosthetic hip fracture, the implant stem is loose.
 In these situations, the original implant must be removed from the bone and replaced with a new implant.
-This procedure is called a joint revision.
+This procedure is called a revision.

 After you are admitted to the hospital, surgery will be performed as soon as it is medically safe.